1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Whether you’re covered depends on the value of the coat and whether you elected to have off-premises coverage for your belongings.
 Your policy should provide coverage if your belongings are stolen from some place other than your home -- unless you opted not to have off-premises coverage.
 However, some insurance companies limit off-premises coverage to 10% of the amount of insurance you have for your possessions, according to I.I.I.
 Standard homeowners policies also typically limit coverage for expensive luxury items such as furs, art, jewelry and silverware to a total of $1,000 to $2,000 unless you buy extra coverage in the form of a floater or endorsement, according to I.I.I.

+Allstate found a 6% increase in car break-ins during the holidays.
 To lower your risk of having items stolen from your car, don’t leave purchases in the passenger compartment when it's unattended.
-Keep them locked in your trunk.
+If you must, keep them locked in your trunk.

 On your icy walkway and breaks his arm -- COVERED.

 Most homeowners policies provide about $100,000 worth of liability coverage, which can protect you against lawsuits for bodily injury or property damage.
 Your policy also should provide no-fault medical coverage to pay the medical bills of someone injured on your property.
 However, it’s typically limited to $1,000 to $5,000.
-Spend a little more (often less than $300 a year) for $1 million worth of umbrella liability protection.
-See How to Add a Personal Liability Umbrella Policy for more information.
+Spend a little more (perhaps $300 a year) for $1 million worth of umbrella liability protection that will kick in when your standard liability coverage runs out.

 To reduce your liability risk, keep your walkway clear of ice and snow so that guests are less likely to slip and injure themselves.
 Keep your pet confined so that it can’t hurt anyone delivering packages to your home.